philiplb/CRUDlex/docs/api/Entity.rst

 .. php:class:: Entity

     Represents a single set of data in field value pairs like the row in a database.
-Depends of course on the {@see Data} implementation being used.
+Depends of course on the {@see AbstractData} implementation being used.
     With this objects, the data is passed arround and validated.

     .. php:attr:: definition